csc-training/csc-env-eff/_slides/08_installing.md

 #  Compiler

 - A compiler is a special program that reads, analyses and translates a human readable source code into a machine readable object code.
+- It performs 4 steps: Lexical analysis, syntactic and semantic analysis, optimization and output code generation.
 - Compilers target specific operating systems and computer architectures.
 - Compilers are using programming language specific.
 - **Code profiling**: examines the application code to ensure it is optimized, resulting in high application performance.
 It analyzes the memory, CPU, and network utilized by each software component or routine.